 The Pitbull is also a very affectionate dog when well-socialized, who will lick you all over if you give her an inch.
 She was in fact bred for both work and companionship, and due to her gentle nature, is beginning to be used more and more as a therapy dog.

-Both breeds are also great with children; the dog trainer Cesar Milan rates the Boxer and the Pitbull as excellent family dogs.
+Both Boxer and Pitbull are also great with children, which makes them excellent family dogs.
 The Boxer is very patient and protective, while the Pitbull is solid, a people-pleaser and highly trainable.

 So mix them together and what have you got?
 A companionable, affectionate dog who fits in perfectly with a family, wants a lot of attention and gives in return.

 It is, of course, worth noting that as puppies they are going to be more hyper, and so their contact with children must be supervised.
 Also, your dog must be well-exercised to be around children, as if not she will be incredibly excitable and could knock over a small child.

 5. She’s a great guard dog, but be careful she doesn’t go overboard